 In this area where the US was born, and Revere rode, you now have roundabouts and go for a couple or three blocks and make a turn, go for another few and make a turn, go for another few … all the way it seems through fricken Massachusetts!
 It might be for better planning to blow up the whole place and start from scratch.
 I told a friend that this could be described as a war zone, but that friend said that could drop too much of a bomb, and I don’t mean to minimize the plight of Palestinians.
 Don’t put a missile in my missle.

-A recent trip revealed very little sign of a plat book in the past.
+In an area known for snow not hurricanes, a recent trip to Boston revealed very little sign of a plat book, in its past.
 Rather when they had the Boston tea party, I think they had imbibed in more than the green, black or gray.
 Like when going over a big river crossing, I believe some of them stopped at a bridge joint, beneath such an olde tavern sign, and tipped a couple, rode another few blocks without turn to the next appointed and marked bridge joint and tipped a few more, then went further, and eventually realized that oh gee, we forgot to make that logically arranged set of street maps for those who follow behind us!
 While we are still sober.
 Wait, that ship sailed about a mile back.

 But of course, those were the horse and buggy days, and if the horse knew which way to go it wasn’t straight.
 Just needed to leave the width of a horse’s butt.
 Or if traveling by mule or donkey, the breadth of its ass … Like the mule that has a bale of hay — or a convenience store — on either side (while tied?), in a field, and can’t decide, so died, because it couldn’t choose which to take and choose and eat.
 Made us hungry.